Ministry of Education moves in on West Auckland school after entire board resigns

 Asked about the situation and the issues that had led to the mass resignations, Wright said: "At this point, we think it is appropriate to wait for a commissioner to be appointed before making further comment.''

-Parents were advised of the situation via a statement released on the school's website that acknowledged the work of the board and encouraged parents who had questions to get in touch with the principal.
+A statement released on the school's website acknowledged the work of the board and encouraged parents who had questions to get in touch with the principal.

 "In the meantime, our staff will be doing everything needed to ensure that these governance matters have no impact on our children and the exciting things planned for this last week of term and that the school environment remains positive and settled for them.''